COVID-19 information for workers

 This Q&A is updated frequently.
 Check back for the latest information.

-A. The first and best option for employees who need to miss work due to illness is to use their employer-paid time off.
+A. The first and best option for employees who need to miss work due to COVID-19 is to use their employer-paid time off because this can pay 100% of wages.
 Labor and Industries has information about Paid Sick Leave.
-When this leave is not available, Paid Family and Medical Leave and federal Pandemic Unemployment Assistance may be available to help.
+When this leave is not available, Paid Family and Medical Leave or federal Pandemic Unemployment Assistance may be available to help.
+Use our eligibility checker to determine if you might be eligible.

-A. If you are following guidance issued by a medical professional or public health official to isolate or quarantine yourself as a result of exposure to COVID-19 and you are not receiving paid sick leave from your employer, you may be eligible to receive regular unemployment benefits.
-Eligibility decisions are made on a case-by-case basis.
-If you do not qualify for regular unemployment benefits, you likely qualify under the expanded benefits from the federal CARES Act.
+A. All eligibility decisions must be made on a case-by-case basis.
+If you are following guidance issued by a medical professional or public health official to isolate or quarantine yourself as a result of exposure to COVID-19 and you are not receiving paid sick leave from your employer, you may be eligible to receive regular unemployment benefits or Pandemic Unemployment Assistance (PUA) benefits.

 - A letter documenting a voluntary request or involuntary order to isolate or quarantine from a medical professional, local health official, or the Secretary of Health.